Lilian-Waitiki/Healthcare-Analysis/README.md

 - The analysis revealed important trends in hospital encounters and patient readmissions.
 Nearly **49% of encounters lacked payer coverage**, highlighting potential gaps in insurance access or billing processes.<br>
 - About **773 unique patients experienced over 17,000 readmissions within 30 days**, suggesting chronic conditions or inadequate follow-up care.
 Several patients showed high-frequency readmissions, often associated with repeated procedures such as anxiety and depression assessments, dialysis, and cardiovascular treatments — pointing to ongoing health management needs.
 - Overall, the results emphasize the importance of improved discharge planning, early intervention programs, and predictive monitoring to reduce preventable readmissions and enhance patient outcomes
+The full analysis of how I approached this project can be found [here](https://github.com/Lilian-Waitiki/Healthcare-Analysis/blob/main/Analysis.ipynb)
 ---
-## Tools used
+## 🛠️Tools used
+- MySQL
+- MsExcel
-MySQL, Jupyter Notebooks
+- Jupyter Notebooks